sethgis/Wind-Erosion-Modelling/source/Guide/ILSWE.rst

 *****************************************************************
 Computing Index of Land Susceptibility to Wind Erosion (ILSWE)
 *****************************************************************
-Index of Land Susceptibility to Wind Erosion is th eultimate product, generated when the wind factors are intergrated using a multiplication logic.
+Index of Land Susceptibility to Wind Erosion is the ultimate product, generated when wind factors are intergrated using a multiplication logic.
-The output  maps out areas that are sensitive or susceptible to be affacted by soil particle movement.
+The output  maps out areas that are sensitive or susceptible to be affected by soil particle movement.

-Computation and request of Wind Erosion Sensitivity can be requested as shown below in LaSWE.
+Computation and request of Wind Erosion Sensitivity is requested as shown below.